Constrained D-optimal Design for Paid Research Study: Supplementary Material

-{\bf S.1 General lift-one algorithm:} The lift-one algorithm for general parametric models without constraints; {\bf S.2 Counterexample for the lift-one algorithm:} An example such that the converged allocation of the original lift-one algorithm is not D-optimal under constraints; {\bf S.3 Commonly used GLM models:} A table that lists commonly used GLM models, the corresponding link functions and $\nu$ functions; {\bf S.4 Another example of trauma clinical study:} An example that the D-optimal allocations attain one of the constraints; {\bf S.5 Proofs:} Proofs for lemmas and theorems in this paper.
+{\bf S1 General lift-one algorithm (without constraints):} The lift-one algorithm for general parametric models without constraints; {\bf S2 Commonly used GLM models:} A table that lists commonly used GLM models, the corresponding link functions, and $\nu$ functions; {\bf S3 Two examples of finding $r_{i1}$ and $r_{i2}$ in Algorithm~\ref{algo:constrained_general_lift_one}:} Two examples with details in finding $r_{i1}$ and $r_{i2}$; {\bf S4 Another example of robustness under GLM models:} An example assuming different parameter values from Example~\ref{ex:2*3_continued}'s for robustness with respect to model misspecification; {\bf S5 Another example of trauma clinical study:} An example that the D-optimal allocations attain one of the constraints; {\bf S6 Proofs:} Proofs for lemmas and theorems in this paper.